phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part1-tensor.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Section-3:-Pytorch-Tensors">Section 3: Pytorch Tensors<a class="anchor-link" href="#Section-3:-Pytorch-Tensors"> </a></h2><p>PyTorch tensors are the data structures we'll be using when programming neural networks in PyTorch.
+<h2 id="Section-3:-Pytorch-Tensors">Section 3: Pytorch Tensors<a class="anchor-link" href="#Section-3:-Pytorch-Tensors"> </a></h2><p><code>PyTorch tensors are the data structures we'll be using when programming neural networks in PyTorch.</code></p>
+<p>The tensor in Pytorch is presented by the object <code>torch.Tensor</code> which is created from numpy ndarray objects.
+Two objects <code>share memory</code>.
+This makes the transition between PyTorch and NumPy very cheap from a performance perspective.</p>
-When programming neural networks, data preprocessing is often one of the first steps in the overall process, and one goal of data preprocessing is to transform the raw input data into tensor form.</p>
+<p>When programming neural networks, data preprocessing is often one of the first steps in the overall process, and one goal of data preprocessing is to transform the raw input data into tensor form.</p>

 </div>
 </div>